GeneralBunny/InternScitics/README.md

 Since the both the membership and event dataset contain proprietary information, they are not uploaded here.
 It uses the merge() function (similar to JOIN in SQL) with options of all.x = TRUE/FALSE, all.y = TRUE/FALSE (similar to LEFT JOIN, RIGHT JOIN in SQL).
 I tried to merge the two file using different combinations of the variable (by.x = "Email", by = by.x = c("First.Name","Last.Name", "Company"), by.x = c("First.Name","Last.Name", "Home.Address.1"), etc.).
 There are conflicts from different results, and I use the result from "Email" as the correct one.

 ### WaterFall.txt
-is the QC file for MEMBER.ID matching.
+It is the QC file for MEMBER.ID matching.
 It lists the results from each matching methods, and the final result as well.

 ## 4. Data aggregation on event dataset.
 ### EventAgg.R